 At AIS, we are committed to educating the whole child – to providing opportunities for students to discover and develop their interests and abilities across the whole range of possibilities.
 We want our students to have a well-rounded education.
 This means development of both their intellectual abilities and their creative abilities.
 To achieve this, AIS has an outstanding visual and performing arts programme.
 Students in the school are introduced to music at an early age with specialist lessons starting at Kindergarten.
 In our Primary School, students have access to keyboards, guitars and ukuleles to support their music development as well as the ‘Karate Recorder’ program, which has proved very popular at encouraging students to learn an instrument.

 A band programme underpins the music programme in the Secondary School, and students can take Music as a subject through to IB Diploma.

 Regular performance opportunities are given to the students, either individually, or via one of the many music ensembles.
 These ensembles include both concert bands, drums, choirs and instrumental groups.

 Across all year levels, students have the opportunity to develop their acting, performance, musical and theatre skills through involvement in drama productions throughout the year.
 While children perform regularly at assemblies or special events such as Tet, the Moon Festival or Open Day, the highlight is undoubtedly AIS Celebrates (for primary students) and the annual production (for secondary students).
 Recent productions have included The Wizard of Oz, Mulan, The Witches, The Little Mermaid, and Aladdin.

-AIS plays competitive sport in the Saigon International Schools Athletics Competition (SISAC).
-Teams are entered in both boys’ and girls’ sports at three levels – U11, U14 and U19.
-Matches are played after school during the school week.
-Sports include basketball, football, table-tennis, volleyball, swimming, badminton, and track and field for both boys and girls.
+AIS plays competitive sport in the Saigon International Schools Athletics Conference (SISAC).
+Teams are entered in both boys’ and girls’ sports at five levels – U9, U11, U13, U15 and U19.
+Matches are played after school during the week.
+Sports include basketball, football, table-tennis, volleyball, swimming, tennis, badminton, bench ball, netball, touch rugby, cricket, tee-ball and athletics.